kbridson/rails-demos-and-deets-2021-test/README.md

 ### About/Global

+- Introduce functional testing early so that for every change made to the app it is possible to run tests to ensure no syntax errors (at the least).
 - List design principles
 - Principle of explicit args for learning
 - Should we have only RESTful/resource routes/actions/etc.?
 If so, could possibly use only `resource` routes?